Negotiation & Dispute Resolution Program

 “Negotiating is a key skill for lawyers in almost every area of practice,” Professor Hollander-Blumoff says.
 “By teaching students to approach negotiation through careful, critical analysis, we provide them with a skill set that makes them more effective across the board.
 I am delighted that we are able to introduce all of our first-year students to some of the basic analytical tools of successful negotiation.”

-Washington University's robust Negotiation & Dispute Resolution curriculum includes Arbitration Theory & Practice (2 sections); Business Negotiation (2 sections); Family Mediation; Introduction to US & Comparative Dispute Resolution (2 sections); International Commercial Arbitration; Investor-State Arbitration; Mediation Theory & Practice (4 sections); Multi-Party & Public Policy Dispute Resolution; Entertainment Law, Planning & Negotiation; Intellectual Property Litigation & Dispute Resolution; Real Estate Practice, Drafting & Negotiation; Securities Litigation & Arbitration; Advanced Negotiation Seminar; and Game Theory Seminar; Sports Law, Planning & Negotiation; Pretrial Practice & Procedure (16 sections); Trial Practice & Procedure (6 sections).
+Washington University's robust Negotiation & Dispute Resolution curriculum includes Arbitration Theory & Practice (2 sections); Business Negotiation (2 sections); Family Mediation; Introduction to US & Comparative Dispute Resolution; International Commercial Arbitration; Investor-State Arbitration; Mediation Theory & Practice (4 sections); Multi-Party & Public Policy Dispute Resolution; Law & Psychology; Entertainment Law, Planning & Negotiation; Intellectual Property Litigation & Dispute Resolution; Real Estate Practice, Drafting & Negotiation; Securities Litigation & Arbitration; Advanced Negotiation; Law & Game Theory Seminar; Sports Law, Planning & Negotiation; and Pretrial Practice & Procedure (16 sections). [view curriculum]

-- Global Public Interest Law Fellows (10-week summer internships with agencies and courts overseas, such as the Beijing Arbitration Commission, Legal Aid Society of South Africa, International Labour Organization in Tanzania, and Search for Common Ground in the Democratic Republic of Congo) [view article]
+In addition to domestic options, students can engage in full semester externships through the International Justice & Conflict Resolution Semester Externship with agencies and courts overseas, such as the U.N.
+Mechanism for the International Criminal Tribunal for Rwanda and the Ghana Supreme Court ADR Programme, and count four credits towards the NDR LLM degree.
+JD Students can apply for Global Public Interest Law & Conflict Resolution Fellowships 10-week summer internships with agencies and courts overseas, such as the Beijing Arbitration Commission, Legal Aid Society of South Africa, International Labour Organization in Tanzania, and Search for Common Ground in the Democratic Republic of Congo. [view article]

 “The addition of an LLM program in Negotiation & Dispute Resolution demonstrates our commitment to the principles of negotiation, problem-solving, collaboration, and creative dispute resolution and practice,” says Professor Ann Shields, director of the Pretrial Practice & Settlement course, one of the most popular courses in the curriculum, with 16 sections per year.